aqnguy30/AI-Tic-Tac-Toe/README.md

 3. When it is Human’s turn, ask user to enter a number between 1-9.
 4. The console will display the final result.

+## Technologies Used
+- Python - version 3.9

+## Project Status
+Project is: _in progress_ for improvement.

-## Author
+## Contact
-Tony Nguyen - aqnguy30 - quocanh191997@gmail.com
+Created by Anh Nguyen - [aqnguy30](https://github.com/aqnguy30) - quocanh191997@gmail.com - feel free to contact me!